The colder months can be bad for our health but there's a number of things we can all do to help keep ourselves and our families well this winter.

 But there are lots of things you can do to stay well this winter.

-The flu virus strikes in winter and it can be far more serious than you think.
-Flu can lead to serious complications such as bronchitis and pneumonia, and it can be deadly.
+The flu virus is highly infectious and can be far more serious than you think.
+Flu can lead to serious health complications such as bronchitis and pneumonia, and it can be deadly for some people.

 Also, don’t forget that if you’re aged 65 or over, you are eligible for the pneumococcal vaccine, which will help protect you from pneumococcal diseases such as pneumonia.